barryclark/jekyll-now/cheatsheets/command-line/index.md

 Most of the command line tools we will be using in this course (like Git, [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/)) will depend greatly on which folder you are in.
 We will cover the three system commands that help up us navigate the file system.

 **Warning**: There are two flavours of "command line": Windows and Unix.
 We will be using the latter: Git Bash (installed along with Git) on Windows and Terminal on Mac (Mac is unix-based so almost any terminal app will do; Tony uses iTerm).
+Here is a [Windows command cheatsheet](https://www.thomas-krenn.com/en/wiki/Cmd_commands_under_Windows)
 {: .notice--warning}

 - `pwd`